svip/simpleaccounts/README.md

 `database.json` in the same directory it is being run from.
 If there is no file, or it is empty, it will initialise a new database without anything.

+It will also write to a file called `database.log` which lists database changes, and a file `access.log` which calls to the API endpoints.

 Demo
 ----